 All pleadings or documents filed after the original pleadings shall contain in the caption, immediately below the case number, the name of the Assigned Judge.
 All assignments shall be made pursuant to Superintendence Rule 36.

-Every pleading or other paper filed with the Clerk shall be accompanied by one (1) true copy thereof for the use of the court.
+Every pleading or other paper filed with the Clerk shall be accompanied by one (1) true copy thereof for the use of the court plus a sufficient number of service copies.
+If filing by mail or use of private carrier, a self-addressed stamped envelope for return of filing is required.
 The Clerk shall not file any pleadings or other papers not in compliance with this rule.

 3.07 FILING OF DISCOVERY MATERIALS